 [6] While insurance premium is not a part of consumption expenditure, medical bills paid by insurance companies are included.

-[8] The HCES is a sample survey, and the 2023 edition covers a little more than 260,000 households across the country.
+[7] The HCES is a sample survey, and the 2024 edition covers a little more than 260,000 households across the country.
 DFI uses ratios from the survey, and applies them to population projections made by the Registrar General of India, to produce estimates of absolute population.

 [9] The report accompanying the HCES data makes this comparison.

-[11] The National Sample Survey Office uses the ratio of prices (price indices) to deflate or inflate prices over a period.
+[10] The National Sample Survey Office uses the ratio of prices (price indices) to deflate or inflate prices over a period.
 The Consumer Price Index for Agricultural Labourers (rural) and CPI Industrial Workers (urban) are used to inflate the consumption expenditures in years prior to 2011 to prices of 2011-12 (base year).
-Similarly, the new series of Consumer Price Index - Rural and Urban is used to deflate the consumption expenditures in years after 2011, to 2011-12 prices.
+Similarly, the 2012 series of Consumer Price Index - Rural and Urban (base 2012) is used to deflate the consumption expenditures in years after 2011, to 2011-12 prices.

 [12] In economics, the fall in the share of food in total consumer expenditure is known as the Engel's Law, and it observes that the share of non-food items grows faster than food items as household income grows.